Child Custody & International Abduction: The Hague Convention in Brazil

 └─ Travel costs: Who pays airfare for visitation

-The Role of Psychological Evaluation
+What Is the Role of Psychological Evaluation in These Cases?

 Expert witness: The psychologist typically testifies in court and becomes an expert witness.
 Their report carries substantial weight with judges.
+In Hague Convention cases, the psychological evaluation often determines whether the grave risk or child’s objection defenses succeed.

-Cost: R$ 3,000–10,000 per evaluation (one per person).
+Cost: R$3,000-10,000 per evaluation (one per person).

 Uncontested Custody (Mediation Path)